-Wing Commander: Privateer is an adventure space trading and combat simulator computer game released by Origin Systems in September 1993.
+Wing Commander: Privateer is an adventure space trading and combat simulator computer game released by Origin Systems on September 23 1993.

 Chris Roberts was executive producer, devised the original concept and did a lot of the initial design while Erin Roberts was associate producer.[1][2][3][4]